Tommy Rowe: Doncaster Rovers

 On 18 May 2016, Rowe signed a permanent 3-year deal at League Two Side Doncaster Rovers, becoming Ferguson's first summer signing.

 He was offered a new contract by Doncaster at the end of the 2018–19 season.

 Bristol City

 On 1 July 2019 Rowe signed a two-year contract with Championship side Bristol City.

 On 14 May 2021, Rowe left Bristol City due to his contract expiring.

 Return to Doncaster Rovers

 On 23 June 2021, it was announced that Rowe had rejoined Doncaster Rovers.

 On 15 May 2024, the club announced he would be released in the summer once his contract expired.

 Return to Manchester United

 After featuring in several Premier League 2 games, Rowe returned to Manchester United more than two decades after leaving, taking up a player-coach role with the academy team.

 Rowe played in the 2024–25 EFL Trophy, wearing the number 47.
+He retired after the 2024-25 season to take up a coaching role with the academy.